fredvs/uidesigner_ext/patch/readme_patch.txt

            For Windows, the patch add the fpc-path in Windows PATH Environment Variable.

 - Lazarus: This patch enable complete integration of fpGUI into Lazarus IDE.
+  WARNING => The IDE integration is working, for now, only in Linux.

 - Typhon : This patch enable complete integration of fpGUI into Typhon IDE.
+  WARNING => The IDE integration is working, for now, only in Linux.

 Fred van Stappen
 fiens@hotmail.com